ultral/ultral.github.io/it/deploy2openshift-en.md

 ![This is fine](assets/deploy2openshift-this_is_fine.png?raw=true "This is fine")

 First of all, let's talk about our application.
 It is an out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
-Usually, our clients were installing on dedicated servers, however, we faced the issue.
+Usually, our clients were installing our application on dedicated servers, however, we faced the issue.
 We had to tun the application inside Openshift.

 ## Prerequisites